Qihoo360/huststore/hustdb/doc/doc/en/api/ha/zrem.md

 *  **key** (Required)
 *  **ver** (Optional)

-This Interface is an proxy interface for `/hustdb/zrem`.
+This Interface is a proxy interface for `/hustdb/zrem`.
 See more details in [here](../hustdb/hustdb/zrem.md).

 **Sample:**